On this page

 A USA-based applicant must be a member of a CTEGD faculty member’s laboratory and have been in the laboratory long enough for the faculty member to vouch for, and therefore sponsor, their application.
 An overseas applicant must be a member of a laboratory that actively collaborates with a CTEGD faculty member, and have the full support of the Principle Investigator of that collaborating laboratory as well as the PI of the laboratory in which they wish to participate.

 PREP@UGA provides focused research training opportunities for students from underrepresented backgrounds.
 In this NIH-funded program, mentors work closely with recent post-baccalaureate students to provide them with the skills necessary to excel in biomedical graduate training programs.
 The goal is to equip those with the desire and motivation to become the next generation of biomedical researchers with the credentials required to achieve this.
 For more information and application procedure, visit PREP@UGA.

 The Department of Microbiology administers the Research in Prokaryotic Biology REU.
 They provide an intensive, 9 week hands-on laboratory research program for 10 undergraduates in the summer.
 Exciting projects will address diverse topics in Prokaryotic Biology.
 CTEGD faculty involved in this program include Drs.
-Daniel Colley, Rick Tarleton, and Silvia Moreno.
+Rick Tarleton, and Silvia Moreno.
 For more information on this program, visit the Department of Microbiology’s REU website.